 Check out The Judy Room’s Filmography Pages on The Harvey Girls here.

 February 24, 1946: Here’s a short piece of fluff that compares the career and life paths of Judy and Deanna Durbin.
-At this point, Judy was by far the bigger box office draw of the two but Deanna was still quite popular.
-Not surprisingly, there are some errors in the article such as the ages of the girls in the photos and the unnamed author referring to For Me And My Gal as a “straight drama” which could be a reflection of how well the dramatic scenes in that film played and the author’s recollection of them.
+Judy was by far the bigger box office draw of the two at this point, but Deanna was still quite popular.
+Not surprisingly, there are some errors in the article, such as the ages of the girls in the photos and the unnamed author referring to For Me And My Gal as a “straight drama,” which could be a reflection of how well the dramatic scenes in that film played and the author’s recollection of them.

 February 24, 1946: Here’s a review of The Harvey Girls from the “Minneapolis Star Tribune.”
-Also shown above is an ad for the Decca Records “Cast Album” of songs from the film from Rochester, New York, plus two newspaper clippings.
+Also shown is an ad for the Decca Records “Cast Album” of songs from the film from Rochester, New York, plus two newspaper clippings.

 Check out The Judy Room’s Filmography Pages on The Harvey Girls here.